v-rgrace/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 - The next point is the 90 days before the first data point (180 days - 91 days before today).
 - The point on the graph before that date is 90 days before the second data point (270 days - 181 days before today), and so on.

 The date displayed when you hover over data points is Day 1 of that range - meaning that *the most recent* data point is 90 days before today's date (the date being studied).
-This date isn't capped by the survey launch date.
+The survey launch date is not dependent on this date.
 A date earlier than the survey launch date can be displayed on one of these data points.

   >**Example**:
    > - Today's date is May 21, 2022.